 Bob McPhee joined Calgary Opera as General Director and CEO in 1998, allowing him to return to his first love – opera.
 During his tenure, Calgary Opera has more than doubled its operating budget, achieving 14 consecutive surplus seasons performing to more than 80% capacity.
 In addition to attaining financial stability, Bob has also led the company to great artistic achievements.
 Calgary Opera holds the distinction of being one of the most recorded companies in Canada, is a leader in the development in new Canadian opera works, runs western Canada’s most comprehensive professional training programs for Emerging Artists, and mounted Canada’s first outdoor summer opera festival in August 2013.
-In 2005 Calgary Opera became the second opera company in Canada to have its own facility, with a 10-year lease of the historic Wesley Church in Calgary’s Beltline District.
+In 2005, Calgary Opera became the second opera company in Canada to have its own facility, with a 10-year lease of the historic Wesley Church in Calgary’s Beltline District.